scraperwiki/dumptruck/readme.md

 if it needs to.

 ### Retrieve
-Once the database contains data, you can retrieve it.
+Once the database contains data, you can retrieve them.

     data=h.execute('SELECT * FROM `diesel-engineers`')